decarv/gsoc24/README.md

 A simple webserver example can be found at [3], and pgagroal's event loop can use the same structure.

 io_uring can be used in the server as a replacement for epoll, but this is not as straightforward as it may seem, and there is a lot of room to further optimize the code by using io_uring code and its new features.
+The right usage of these features can be evaluated with `strace` to measure the number of system calls that are being spared.
 [4]

 In fact, io_uring developer Jens Axboe created a document [5] in 2023, presenting recipes for io_uring and networking.
 As Axboe points out in this document, simply replacing epoll with io_uring will work, but doing so "does not lead to an outcome that fully takes advantage of what io_uring offers".
 All of these features that could be used by pgagroal in different places, such as (a) batching, as networking can have dependent operations that can all be waited to be ready at the same time (such as accept followed by recv); (b) multi-shot, as networking can have recurring operations (again, accept and recv); or (c) socket state awareness.
 The usage of further features mentioned in this document should definitely be evaluated.